composable-logs/composable-logs/docs/docs/contact/index.md

 This is WIP and any feedback, ideas, questions etc. are welcome :smile:.

-Either open an issue on Github or send an email.
+Please either open an issue on Github or send an email.

 For contact info, see my [Github profile](https://github.com/matiasdahl).